gfusee/seal-sdk-rs/README.md

 - Bridging traits (`ObjectID`, `SuiAddress`, `BCSSerializableProgrammableTransaction`) let you mix Sui SDK ecosystems.

+## Testing strategy

+Integration tests spin up a Sui localnet and a flexible number of Seal servers.
+Some scenarios crash servers on purpose so the suite covers failure paths and recovery behaviour.

 ## Bringing your own components

 - Implement [`SuiClient`](src/sui_client.rs) to target a different Sui SDK